johndatserakis/find-the-state-api/README.md

-# Find The State API
+# Find the State API

 Find all the States in the contiguous USA on a map.
 Simple enough.